Ciela-Institute/caustics/paper.md

 three aspects: processing speed, user experience, and flexibility.
 Processing speed is comparable to the widely used `lenstronomy` when on CPU, and can be over 1000 times faster on GPU depending on configuration as seen in
-\autoref{fig:sample}.
+\autoref{fig:runtime}.
 The user experience is streamlined by providing three interfaces to the code: configuration file, object-oriented, and functional.
 Flexibility is achieved by a determined focus on minimalism in the core functionality of `caustics` and encouraging user extension.